elithaxxor/GUIDES/README.md

 [scripts]
 ls -al /usr/share/nmap/scripts/

-[nmap add ons]
+------------------------------------------------------[BASICS]---------------------------------------------------
      -A = how aggressive you wannt the scan
      -O = Operating System
      -sS = Initiates a SYN stealth scan, which is less likely to be logged.
     - s Attempts to determine the version of the services running on open ports.
      - -–script = Enables the use of various scripts from Nmap’s script database for more detailed discovery.
     --traceourt = target hosting service or identify additional targets according to our needs for quickly tracing the path.
--v =  Increases verbosity, providing more information about the scan in progress.
+    -v : Increases verbosity, providing more information about the scan in progress.
+    -p: Specifies which ports you want to scan.
+You can list individual ports separated by commas or use ranges separated by dashes.
+    -sS: Initiates a SYN stealth scan, which is less likely to be logged.
+    -sV: Attempts to determine the version of the services running on open ports.
+    -O: Enables OS detection.
+    -A: Enables OS detection, version detection, script scanning, and traceroute.
+    –script: Enables the use of various scripts from Nmap’s script database for more detailed discovery.
+    -v: Increases verbosity, providing more information about the scan in progress.

 [to find alll open ports]
 nmap -v www.geeksforgeeks.org